brianray/mm/DEV_todo.markdown

 Things required for intial release:

- * Use configs for xls styles
  * add a 'Formula' type
+ * finish boarders from styles
+ * Google integration, create a Composer
+ * Django integration, create a Serializer

 Backlogs:

- * Google integration
- * Django integration
+ * Handle explicit sorting
+ * Merging of cells